rethinkdb/rethinkdb-rs/api/java/selecting-data/get_all.md

     heroines -> r.table("villains").getAll(r.args(heroines))
 ).run(conn);
 ```

+Calling `getAll` with zero arguments&mdash;which could happen in this example if the `heroines` list had no elements&mdash;will return nothing, i.e., a zero length stream.

 Secondary indexes can be used in extremely powerful ways with `getAll` and other commands; read the full article on [secondary indexes](/docs/secondary-indexes) for examples using boolean operations, `contains` and more.